nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 See if anybody leans on me.
 Alright.
 Where are they running to?
 They're They're running away.
 They are now officially off the map.

-Samir, you're up.
+Simear, you're up.
 Where are they?
 A little frogs or something?
 Two of the frogs.
 Panzies.

 I'm the one frightened.
 That is uncouth.
 Uncooth.
 Alright.
 We're going to find a loose stick laying around in the locations here, and we're going to tell genetic projectile said stick at that chick.